National Animal Law Leader And Respected Pioneer

 - Misdemeanor criminal law

 - Bailments, liens and seizures

 - Orders for protection and harassment

 - Estate planning

 Whether representing a client in a dangerous dog proceeding or a contractual dispute over a pet adoption, Barbara continuously challenges the existing laws, as well as the beliefs and assumptions of judges and lawyers.
 She strives to develop new laws and doctrines so that pets can have their own statute within property law and show that they belong in a classification somewhere between property law and child custody disputes, given their unique place in the American family.
 She believes that animals have civil rights and are entitled to due process.

 Barbara has authored and contributed to numerous publications on the topic of animal law.
-She is currently contracted to write a book on the subject by the American Bar Association's (ABA) Section of Family Law under the working title Pet Law and Pet Custody Disputes: A New Practice Area Unfolds.
-The book explores the cultural role of animals in our lives, asks important questions regarding our treatment of animals and discusses how the law should be applied in a manner that is in the best interests of both humans and animals.
+She wrote a book on this subject for the American Bar Association’s Section of Family Law entitled Pet Law and Custody: Establishing a Worthy and Equitable Jurisprudence for the Evolving Family.
+The book explores the cultural role of animals in our lives, asks important questions regarding our treatment of animals, and discusses how the law should be applied in a manner that is in the best interests of both humans and animals.

 Barbara is passionate about all matters involving animals and would be happy to meet with you to discuss your legal issue concerning any pet or animal.